RatikshaKhatik20/Traffic-Sign-Detection-and-Classification/README.md

 Currently supported traffic signs (*The name of each sign's file is corresponding to their class in SVM*):
  ![](/images/all-signs.png)
-Note:
-- *All signs which belong to class 8 and above are marked as **OTHERS** because a competition requires this.
-There is also a class 0 which are marked as non-traffic-sign*
-- *Only the **biggest** sign in the current frame is cropped and classified*

 The SVM Model is trained each time the ```main.py``` called, before the detection phase but I still save the model in [data_svm.dat](data_svm.dat) to implement the model-reload function in the future to avoid retraining phase.